mikestreety/mikestreety/app/content/blog/2017-10-25-schema-what-is-it-and-how-do-i-use-it.md

 title: Schema - what is it and how do I use it?
 date: 2017-10-25
 updated: 2019-03-27
-intro: ## What is Schema?
-Schema ([schema.org](http&#58;//schema.org/)) is a way of structuring your code to make your content available in a "richer" format.
-It allows you to provide ...
+intro: Schema is a way of structuring your code to make your content available in a "richer" format.
 canonical: https://www.liquidlight.co.uk/blog/schema-what-is-it-and-how-do-i-use-it/
 publication: Liquid Light
+permalink: "blog/schema-what-is-it-and-how-do-i-use-it/"
 tags:
  - Web
  - Front-end Development